buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertyEnumerations/PEnum_CantileverAssemblyType.md

 # PEnum_CantileverAssemblyType

-Enumeration of the different cantilever assemblies used in railway energy domain.
+Enumeration of the different cantilever assemblies used in railway energy domain.<!-- end of definition -->

 ## Items